This article was last updated on Dec. 3, 2019.

 What makes the symptom better?

 Have you noticed anything that improves your symptoms?
 Lying down?
 Eating a meal?
 Certain times of day?
-A heating pad?
+Using a heating pad?

-4 ways to have a better doctor visit
+4 ways to have the best doctor visit

 Get to the point quickly.